 The specific role of each resident varies with his/her clinical rotation, experience, years of clinical training, the patient’s illness, and the clinical demands placed on the team.
 All residents are encouraged to assist in providing for the educational needs and supervision of any junior residents and medical students.

-Urology residents undergo 12 months of General Surgery training before beginning their Urologic training.
+All urology residents undergo 12 months of General Surgery training before beginning their Urologic training.

-Research Residents (PGY 4)
+Research Residents (PGY 4)- Research Track

 Senior and Chief Residents (PGY 5 – 6)

 Chief residents are in their final year of clinical training.
 They may have inpatient and/or ambulatory responsibilities.
 They supervise and coordinate the teaching of junior residents, other medical practitioners and medical students.
-They work under the direction of the attendings, and in close coordination with the program delegates and program directorto achieve common educational goals and improve the resident’s training.
+They work under the direction of the attendings, and in close coordination with the program delegates and program director to achieve common educational goals and improve the residents’ training.

-Resident Review And Promotion Process
+Resident Review and Promotion Process